Skip to main content ITU

 360,000 kr. in total.

-This model means that you'll support yourself financially during the period of enrolment and are able to document your ability to do so by providing a solid financial plan prior to enrolment.
-The Tuition Free Fee stipend is not paid to you as a PhD student, but it will be used to finance the ITU's expenses in connection with the PhD programme, such as supervision, administration, office space, computer etc.
+This model means that you must support yourself financially during the period of enrolment and are able to document your ability to do so by providing a solid financial plan prior to enrolment.
+The Tuition Free Fee stipend is not paid to you as a PhD student, but it will be used to finance ITU's expenses in connection with the PhD programme, such as supervision, administration, office space, computer, etc.

-However, the IT University will support you financially with regards to the Research Stay Abroad during your enrolment and will normally cover expenses related to accommodation, traveling, shipping, and living expenses under the condition that the Research Stay Abroad does not last longer than 90 days.
+However, the IT University will support you financially with regards to the Research Stay Abroad during your enrolment and will normally cover expenses related to accommodation and travel.
 As any other PhD student enrolled at ITU you will also have a yearly gadget account.

 Application

-Enrolment as an independent PhD student is not sought through a typical public PhD call, but are more typically you, as a potential PhD student, approaching a Faculty supervisor at the IT University and sending your application to the head of the PhD School.
+Enrolment as an independent PhD student is not sought through a typical public PhD call, but by you, as a potential PhD student, approaching a faculty supervisor at the IT University and sending your application to the PhD School.
 Below you can see the requirements that an application needs to meet.

 Once you have submitted your application an assessment committee will assess your application.
-You can expect an answer the latest 3 months after the submission.
+You can expect an answer the latest 3 months after submission of the application.

 Stepwise your approach should look like this;